Middle Eastern Food is one of my favorite cuisines and a while back I took a tour of middle eastern food restaurants in Los Angeles.

 website

 Mr. Skaf also proclaimed that his Baba-Ghannoush (made with eggplant) is the best around.
-I’d love to go back and try it.
-All the ingredients at the restaurant are fresh and imported from Lebanon.
-There are two other Skaf’s restaurants run by his sons in Glendale.
-Lebanon is slightly larger than Los Angeles with the same number of people, approximately 4,000,000 and, according to Mr. Skaf, everyone knows one another.
+All the ingredients at Skafs are fresh and imported from Lebanon.
+There are two Skaf’s restaurants.
+One of them is run by his sons in Glendale.

 Skaf’s Grill